 Meet Tyanin Opdahl!

 Meet Tyanin Opdahl!
-Olympia native Tyanin plans to graduate in Spring 2024.
-She’s majoring in computer science with a minor in creative writing.
+Olympia native Tyanin plans to graduate in Fall 2026 with her masters in computer science.
+She is receiving her bachelors in computer science with a minor in creative writing in Fall 2025.

 Why did you choose Western?

 I chose Western because it was close to home, had a great Computer Science department, and provided an environment that I felt a lot more welcome in.
-I am a transfer student and was looking for a university that I really felt like I could thrive in—and now a year later I know I made the right choice.
+I am a transfer student and was looking for a university that I really felt like I could thrive in—and now a couple of years later I know I made the right choice.

 What do you like about Western?

 The unique opportunities it provides and the abundant resources.
 I’ve had the opportunities to join projects and be in clubs that were never even offered at my previous university.
-The campus is gorgeous, I’ve become friends with a wide range of people I would’ve never come across otherwise.
+The campus is gorgeous, I’ve become friends with a wide range of people I would never have otherwise.

 How is your student ambassador experience?

-My ambassador experience provides a lot of fun opportunities to try new things—once I had the opportunity to help guide a Downtown Bellingham food tour (and try a bunch of delicious food).
-I’d say ambassadors are essentially a “catch-all” for odd jobs and events throughout Western.
+My ambassador experience has been made up of a lot of fun opportunities to try new things—once I had the chance to help guide a Downtown Bellingham food tour (and try a bunch of delicious food.)
+I was also the face of Western’s annual Give Day campaign back in 2023 (my face was everywhere for a couple of months.)
+This job has also given me a lot of wonderful connections, for instance—I’ve gotten the opportunity to meet and work closely with Janelle Leger, the Dean of Western’s College of Science and Engineering.
+I’ve learned a lot from her and gotten to work on projects to better the college.
+I’d summarize by saying ambassadors are essentially a “catch-all” for odd jobs and events throughout Western.
 We are here to help in any capacity we can—whether that be through setting up events, providing tours, or mingling with guests during events.

 Which professors do you work with?